quanteda/quanteda/cran-comments.md

 Fixes a problem on CRAN due to forthcoming changes in `match.arg()` output.

+Resubmitted to fix a potentially invalid URL (one that was redirected).

 ## Test environments

 * local macOS 11.6, R 4.1.2